A hemiarthroplasty is a partial hip replacement used to treat a hip fracture. Rarely, it may also be used to treat a hip damaged by arthritis.

 Initially, your doctor may try to manage your hip arthritis with physical therapy, pain medications, and a reduction in activities that put less stress on the hip joint.

 You may be given a general anesthetic, meaning you’ll be asleep for the procedure.
-Or you may be given a regional anesthetic, like an epidural, where you’re still awake but your legs are numb.
+Or you may be given a regional spinal anesthetic, where you’re still awake but your legs are numb.
 Your doctor will talk to you about your options and their recommendations.

 You will be prescribed pain medications immediately after your operation.
 Be sure to use them only as prescribed.
 Soon after the surgery, you should also begin physical therapy.
 This will start while you’re still in the hospital and continue after you’re sent home or discharged to a step-down unit.